mkht/DSCR_Firefox/README.md

 ----
 ## ChangeLog
 ### Unrelesed
++ [cFirefox] ARM64 support (experimental).
++ [cFirefox] No longer necessary to explicitly specify the OS architecture.
+It will be determined automatically.
 + [cFirefox] Add `RegisterDefaultAgent` and `RemoveDistributionDir` params.
++ Updates examples.

 ### 1.2.0
 + [cFirefoxPrefs] Add `IsStringValue` property.
 When `$true` is specified, the type of preference will always be a string.